cabal-club/cable/wire.md

 of links between two posts such that one post must have happened before the other.
 Failing that, timestamp is used to determine order.
 Finally, failing that, the hexadecimal encoding of the post hashes are compared.

+#### 5.1.4 Ingesting a New Post
+When a host receives any new post, P, in a Post Response message, it MUST pass the following criteria to be accepted and stored by said host:

+1. `verify(P)` is true.
+That is, the signature of P matches the contents of P.

+2. P is well-formed.
+This means it is formatted according to [6.2 Post Formats](#62-post-formats).
+This also means posts with an unknown `post_type` are discarded.

+3. `P.timestamp < now() + ONE_WEEK` (604800000 milliseconds).
+Posts that are a
+   week or more into the future are discarded.

 ### 5.2 Requests & Responses
 Requests and responses are the two types of messages in the Cable Wire